ConSearcher: Supporting Conversational Information Seeking in Online Communities with Member Personas: Exploratory Study

 \subsubsection{Challenge in getting responses from diverse perspectives.}

 Five participants (\ie S2, S5, S8, S9, S10) agreed that while the agent's responses were concise, they lacked insights from diverse perspectives, making it difficult for them to think comprehensively about the search goals.
 For example, S10 (M, 22) stated, ``\textit{I hope to understand digital education from the perspectives of different groups, such as high school students, university students, and educators.}'' \wu{S9 (F, 22) stated, ``\textit{I saw a post giving advice specifically for teachers, so I wondered: what about students?
-So I directly included `for student' in the prompt.}'' } Similarly, S5 (M, 22) mentioned, ``\textit{I want to design a travel plan suitable for the whole family, including the elderly and children, which requires considering their respective perspectives.}'' To address this challenge, we have:
+So I directly included `for student' in the prompt.}'' } Similarly, S5 (M, 22) mentioned, ``\textit{I want to design a travel plan suitable for the whole family, including the elderly and children, which requires considering their respective perspectives.}'' \minor{Previous studies indicate that while abstraction aids comprehension efficiency, it often obscures the subjective trade-offs and diverse priorities essential for complex decision-making \cite{keller1987effects, payne1993adaptive}.
+In the context of online communities, where ``truth'' is often situated in personal experience, a concise summary can hinder a user’s ability to evaluate trade-offs for informed judgment.
+Therefore, for users seeking to learn from shared experiences, it is critical to provide information through diverse member standpoints (\eg the specific concerns of an educator vs. a student) rather than a homogenized overview. } To address this challenge, we have:

 \textbf{DG 3}: Provide responses from different members' perspectives.